-As the transition to a net-zero-carbon economy accelerates, we continue to challenge ourselves to reduce impacts, mitigate risks, and harness growth opportunities related to climate change.
-To this end, we regularly review our operations and our products, which are also integral to the energy transition.
-In support of the objectives of the UN's Paris Agreement on climate change, we set 2030 targets to reduce absolute greenhouse gas (GHG) emissions (scope 1 and 2) by 40%, total waste intensity by 10%, and water consumption intensity by 10%, versus a 2019 base year.
+To this end, we regularly review our operations and our products that are integral to energy transition.
+In support of the objectives of the UN's Paris Agreement on climate change, we set 2030 targets to reduce absolute greenhouse gas (GHG) emissions (Scopes 1 and 2) by 40%, total waste intensity by 10%, and water consumption intensity by 10%, versus a 2019 base year.
 By 2050, we aspire to be a net zero organization.